Biological Warfare (cont.)

 Victims may have certain signs on a chest X-ray.
 The diagnosis can be confirmed by lab tests on samples from a nasal swab.
 Ricin can be identified for up to 24 hours after exposure.

 Treatment is mainly to relieve symptoms.
 If exposure was by inhalation, the person may need help breathing.
-Those who ingested the poison may need to have their stomachs pumped (gastric lavage), or they might be given activated charcoal to soak up the material.
+Those who ingested the poison may need to have their stomachs pumped (gastric lavage), or they might be given charcoal to soak up the material.

 Currently, no vaccine is available for ricin exposure.
 Test vaccines have proven effective in animals.
 Other drugs are being studied as well.